James Kinley: Career

 Kinley was an engineering graduate of Dalhousie University, Nova Scotia Technical College and Massachusetts Institute of Technology.
 He has practiced professional engineering in business and the community for more than 50 years in executive positions at Lunenburg Foundry & Engineering Co.
 Ltd. and Lunenburg Marine Railway.
 He was the Honorary Chair for Life of the Nova Scotia Branch of the Canadian Manufacturers and Exporters, a former chair the Offshore Trade Association of Nova Scotia and a former director of the Canadian Foundry Association.

 Kinley served in a number of military offices.
 He served in the Canadian Merchant Marine and Royal Canadian Navy and in Canada's Naval Reserve and Retired as Lieutenant Commander in 1958.
 He was a president of Branch #23, Royal Canadian Legion in Lunenburg, former president of the Navy League of Canada, Honorary Colonel of the #14 Airfield Engineering Squadron, Canadian Air Force and the West Nova Scotia Regiment.
 He was appointed the first Grand President of The Nova Scotia Command, Royal Canadian Legion.

+Kinley ran for the House of Commons as a Liberal in the 1968, 1972, and 1980 general elections in the district of South Shore.